ray-project/kuberay/docs/design/protobuf-grpc-service.md

 - Using kubectl requires sophisticated permission system.
 Some kubernetes clusters do not enable user level authentication.
 In some companies, devops use loose RBAC management and corp SSO system is not integrated with Kubernetes OIDC at all.

 Due to above reason, it's worth to build generic abstraction on top of RayCluster CRD.
-With the core api support, we can easily build backend services, cli, etc to bridge users without Kubernetes experiences to KubeRay.
+With the core API support, we can easily build backend services, cli, etc to bridge users without Kubernetes experiences to KubeRay.

 ## Goals

-- The api definition should be flexible enough to support different kinds of clients (e.g. backend, cli etc).
+- The APIs definition should be flexible enough to support different kinds of clients (e.g. backend, cli etc).
 - This backend service underneath should leverage generate clients to interact with existing RayCluster custom resources.
 - New added components should be plugable to existing operator.